 On February 6, 2024, the Company's board of directors decided to distribute a dividend in the amount of about \$ 55 million (NIS 200 million) on the basis of the Company's profits available for distribution as at September 30, 2023, as accrued in the last 8 quarters preceding September 30, 2023.
 The dividend was paid in NIS on February 22, 2024.

-6. Agreements for the purchase of oil
+6. Agreements with crude oil suppliers

-Further to that mentioned in Note 26.B.10 to the annual financial statements, the Company extended agreements with two crude oil suppliers for another year and is negotiating with another supplier regarding the extension of the agreement for another year.
+Further to that mentioned in Note 26.B.10 to the annual financial statements, the Company extended agreements with two crude oil suppliers for another year.